misiektoja/instagram_monitor/docs/usage.md

 PROXY_WEBHOOKS = False
 ```

-**Note**: Even when `PROXY_ENABLED` is `False`, the underlying `requests` library still honors the `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY` environment variables.
-If those are set in your shell or service unit they are applied silently, so unset them if you want a guaranteed direct connection.
+The Python `requests` library reads `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY` from the process environment even when `PROXY_ENABLED` is `False`.
+Check and unset those variables if you need a direct connection.

 <a id="http-transport-backend"></a>
 ## HTTP Transport Backend

-All Instagram traffic flows through a configurable HTTP transport backend:
+The HTTP backend is the library used to send requests to Instagram.
+Choose one of these values:

 - `curl_cffi` (default): sends requests via [curl_cffi](https://github.com/lexiforest/curl_cffi), impersonating a real browser's TLS (JA3/JA4) and HTTP/2 fingerprint.
 This avoids fingerprint-based blocks where Instagram returns a spurious `HTTP 429` on the very first request even from a clean IP, a pattern most often seen on Linux builds (including Raspberry Pi OS) whose system TLS stack presents a fingerprint Instagram treats as automation.
 - `requests`: the stock `requests` / `urllib3` transport using the system TLS stack (the historical behavior).

-Both the no-login and logged-in paths use the selected backend.
-If `curl_cffi` is selected but not installed, the tool prints a warning and transparently falls back to `requests`.
+Both login modes use the selected backend.
+If `curl_cffi` is selected but not installed, the tool warns you and uses `requests` instead.

 Select the backend with `HTTP_BACKEND` (or `--http-backend`) and choose which browser curl_cffi impersonates with `CURL_CFFI_IMPERSONATE` (or `--impersonate`):